HappY-FaceS/Safar-Reminder-Service/README.md

     - `EMAIL_PASS=<app passwd>`
     ( for getting the app password go to your gamil => open manage your google account => go to security =>scroll below turn on 2 step verification => go to App passwords => select app as mail & device as other and generate the passwd and copy paste it in you env )

- - Inside the `src/config` folder , create a new file `config.json` and then add the following piece of json
+ - Inside the `src/config` folder , create a new file `config.json` and then add the following piece of json or run command "npx sequelize init" inside src

  ```
  "development": {